SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-assign-a-tester-to-test-configurations/rule.md

 <!--endintro-->

-To assign a tester to run a test case for a configuration:
+To assign a tester to run a test case for a configuration, select the Test Plan and go to the Execute tab, then assign the tester as shown below:

 ![Figure: Assign a tester to a test case & configuration](assign-tester-to-test-cases.jpg)